balder-dev/balder/doc/source/basics/execution_mechanism.rst

 .. note::
-    Normally we can not provide parameters in the :class:`Feature` constructor, except for one use case - to set the active vDevice mapping.
-For now it is enough to understand that the feature ``SendGetRequestFeature`` can access the required information of the mapped ``ServerDevice``, while making some GET or POST requests.
+    Normally, we cannot provide parameters in the :class:`Feature` constructor, except in one specific case: to set the active vDevice mapping.
+For now, it's enough to understand that the ``SendGetRequestFeature`` can access the necessary information from the mapped ServerDevice when performing GET or POST requests.
+If you'd like to learn more about vDevices, check out the :ref:`VDevices <VDevices and method-variations>` section.

-    If you want to find out more about vDevices, take a look at :ref:`VDevices <VDevices and method-variations>`.
+With this, we have defined our required Feature classes.
+This means that our ``ServerDevice`` needs an implementation of the ``WebServerFeature``, while our ``ClientDevice`` requires an implementation of the ``SendGetRequestFeature``.

-With this we have defined our required feature classes.
-We define that our ``ServerDevice`` needs an implementation of the ``WebServerFeature`` and our ``ClientDevice`` needs an implementation of the ``SendGetRequestFeature``, otherwise the scenario can not be executed.
+Otherwise, the Scenario cannot be executed.

 Implement features in setup
 ---------------------------